Deployment and Maintenance / Standalone Deployment

 ak-auto-setup |

-Automatically creates AK ID for AK creation (requires cooperation with the --auto-setup-ak-secret option) |
+AK ID when automatically creating AK (requires the --auto-setup-ak-secret option) |

-, the complete command would be as follows:
+, the complete command is as follows:

 Bash | |